About

 parkhye@hawaii.edu

-Has over 20 years of experience working with diverse students, including: gifted and talented, disabilities, and indigenous students.
-For the last 13 years, her research has brought multi-million dollar federal grants to Hawaiʻi’s education system.
-Currently, Dr. Park is a principal investigator and co-principal investigator of five STEM research projects assisting underrepresented students.
+Has over 20 years of experience working with various students.
+For about two decades, her research has brought multi-million dollar federal grants to Hawaiʻi’s education system.
+Currently, Dr. Park is a principal investigator and co-principal investigator of five STEM research projects.
 Dr. Park’s research interests include education for exceptional students and evaluation.

 Dr. Kiriko Takahashi